bahrus/custom-enhancements/README.md

     //Can point directly to an already loaded Class constructor, or
     //as shown below, it can point to an async loader that allows
     //for lazy loading on demand.
+    // either "do" or "spawn" is required.
+Both is also fine.
     spawn: async () => {
         return MyEnhancementClassConstructor
     },